AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

     <b></b>
   </p>

-  * In the CloudFoundry Sign In prompt, click **Open a New Browser** to generate your SSO Passcode.
+  * In the CloudFoundry Sign In prompt, click **Open a New Browser** to generate your **SSO Passcode**.
+  * if prompted or login, select your Custom Identity Provider (IdP) and sign in with your admin user.

   <p align="center">
     <img src="images/btp-subaccount-open-BAS-dev-UI-command-cf-signIn-target.png" alt="" width="900"/>
     <br>